metabase/metabase/docs/enterprise-guide/setting-up-sso.md

 ---

-## Next: Creating data sandboxes for your customers
+## Next: Creating data sandboxes for your user groups
-Data sandboxes automatically filter specific tables for your customers based on who they are.
-We'll show you [how to set these up](sandboxes.md) next.
+Data sandboxes automatically filter specific tables for your users based on who they are.
+We'll show you [how to set these up](data-sandboxes.md) next.